khx0/mpl-benchmarks/agenda.md

 # Agenda

+* mpl 3.1.1 update

-* mpl 3.0.3 update / consolidation
+* automated mpl update testing routines

+* automated pixel level output image comparison

+* automated pdf vector graphic level output image comparison

 * Add a markdown guide on how to install custom fonts for matplotlib using macOS and Windows 10.
 Make this guide for all relevant OS.